bhj/KaraokeEternal/docs/content/docs/index.md

 <div class="row">
   {{% img srcset="app-player.jpg 2x" src="app-player.jpg" alt="Player view" %}}
-  {{% img srcset="app-displayctrl.png 2x" src="app-displayctrl.png" alt="Display options (remote-controllable)" %}}
+  {{% img srcset="app-displayctrl.png 2x" src="app-displayctrl.png" alt="Display options" %}}
 </div>

 To start a player, sign in to the desired room as an admin and a player link will appear at the top.
-If you don't see a link, fullscreen support wasn't detected, but you can still manually navigate to `/player`.
+If you don't see a link that means fullscreen support wasn't detected, but you can still manually navigate to `/player`.

-MP4 videos will be played verbatim, while media with CD+Graphics have additional display options, including [MilkDrop](https://en.wikipedia.org/wiki/MilkDrop){{% icon-external %}}-style visualizations.
-As with the playback controls, admins and the currently-up singer have access to these options.
+Once a player is in the room, playback and display controls appear at the top of the app for the currently-up singer as well as admins, who always have access to these.

 <hr>